Model-View-Intent Pattern in Java: Building Robust and Scalable Java UIs with MVI

 Also known as

-To create a unidirectional and cyclical data flow between the Model, View, and Intent components, enhancing predictability and maintainability in user interface logic.
+The Model-View-Intent (MVI) pattern for Java applications creates a unidirectional and cyclical data flow between the Model, View, and Intent components, enhancing UI predictability and state management.

 Real-world example

-Consider a real-world analogy of the Model-View-Intent (MVI) pattern using the scenario of ordering at a fast-food restaurant.
+Consider a real-world analogy of the Model-View-Intent (MVI) pattern in Java using the scenario of ordering at a fast-food restaurant to understand its application in enhancing UI state management.

 In this analogy: